tailscale/tailscale/api.md

   * `advertisedRoutes`
   * `clientConnectivity` (which contains the following fields: `mappingVariesByDestIP`, `derp`, `endpoints`, `latency`, and `clientSupports`)

+Provide this parameter in the URL path as shown in the examples below.
 Use commas to separate multiple options.
 If more than one option is indicated, then `all` is used.
 For example, for `fields=default,all`, all fields are returned.

 If the `fields` parameter is not provided, then the default (limited fields) option is used.

-### Request example
+### Request example for default set of fields

 ``` sh
 curl 'https://api.tailscale.com/api/v2/tailnet/example.com/devices' \
   -u "tskey-yourapikey123:"
 ```

-### Response
+### Response with default set of fields

+If successful, Tailscale returns an HTTP code of '200' and a JSON list of the tailnet devices and their details, excluding `enabledRoutes`, `advertisedRoutes`, and `clientConnectivity`.

 ``` jsonc
 {